jrpool/testu/README.md

 Testu must accept job requests from at least one Testaro agent.
 The list of accepted agents is a `+`-delimited string that is the value of `AGENTS` in the `.env` file.

-The job that Testu submits to Testaro is derived from a Testilo script located in the `scripts` directory.
+The job that Testu assigns to an agent is derived from a Testilo script located in the `scripts` directory of the `testu` project.
 The script selected for jobs is the one identified by `SCRIPT` in the `.env` file.